pwwUser/you-are-here-timeline/README.md

 You can use *webpack-dev-server* to serve the assets locally and get some nifty development tricks in the process (like hot module replacement)
-To globally install, use *npm install webpack-dev-server -g* To start dev server *webpack-dev-server --inline*
+To globally install, use *npm install webpack-dev-server -g* Next install json-server *npm install json-server -g* To start mock back-end server *npm run rest-server* (uses port 9001) To start dev front-end server *npm run start* (uses port 9000) With both started, navigate to http://localhost:9000/index.html

 Or